jrieke/fastapi-csv/README.md

 ## What is this?

-Create APIs from CSV files within seconds, using a lightweight & fully customizable wrapper around [fastapi](https://fastapi.tiangolo.com/).
-The CSV data is internally stored in a temporary sqlite database, so it's blazing fast even for huge files.
+A Python package to create APIs from CSV files within seconds, using a lightweight & fully customizable wrapper around [fastapi](https://fastapi.tiangolo.com/).

+Endpoints and query parameters are auto-generated based on the CSV file.
+The data is written to a (temporary) sqlite database, so the API is blazing fast even for huge files.

 ## Installation